|

 -

-Social Web collaboration: The Idea Adoption Agency / Marketplace
+Social Web collaboration:

 relating

-to open online communities and marketplace exchanges for ideas and Intellectual property
+open online communities and marketplace exchanges for ideas and Intellectual property

 development for early stage ideas, and to nurturing and capturing value for ideas that

 might otherwise be abandoned.
-Also addressed

-partners/sponsors are sought.
+are

 -